OUR AIM: This Competition aims to celebrate our ability to better understand our world around us.

 17) By entering the competition the entrants agree to abide by these terms and conditions.

-18) The entrant retains copyright over their work, but by uploading a video, the entrant grants permission to DEECD and ACMI (Australian Centre for the Moving Image) to reproduce the video on any DEECD or ACMI websites for instructional purposes or as examples of exemplary learning.
+18) The entrant retains copyright over their work, but by uploading a video, the entrant grants permission to DEECD and ACMI (Australian Centre for the Moving Image) to reproduce the video on any DEECD controlled or ACMI controlled websites for mash-ups, instructional purposes or as examples of exemplary learning.

 *no Australian resident students will be precluded from entering, incuding those from remote stations.
 For registered 'home schooled' students, the parent must take on the same responsibilities as the supervising teacher and abide by the 'no touch' rule. (see rules 11 and 12)